Sarin is an extremely volatile nerve agent because of its ability to change from liquid to gas.

 April-May 1967 - The US military secretly tests sarin in the Upper Waiakea Forest Reserve on the island of Hawaii.
 The testers detonate sarin-filled 155mm artillery shells to study how the nerve agent disperses in a tropical jungle.
 The Pentagon confirms the "Red Oak" program in November 2002.

-March 1988 - On "Bloody Friday," the Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
-Reports indicate that 5,000 people die in the attack.
+March 16, 1988 - The Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
+Reports indicate that 5,000 people died in the attack.
 Countless others suffer eyesight loss, respiratory ailments and cancers.

 June 27, 1994 -